 up where the clear wind blows.

 When some say, “what’s all this love-stuff you are preaching?”, we should remember that it is God who first loved us.
 And his love should flow through us.
-We need to lavishly express our appreciation to those who express this love toward us, possible only because they know that Jesus has saved them.
+We need to express our appreciation to those who express this love toward us, which they can do only because they know that Jesus has saved them.
 As Bill Leisner expressed, “Most pastors are not looking for rewards here on this earth, but they need to know we are behind them in what they are doing.
 A little help from you can go a long way in telling your pastor that you are grateful for all he has done for you.”

-I think that we get along with each other fairly well.
+We get along with each other fairly well.
 But we all need occasional reminders so that we can continue the good work, and even improve in the areas in which we sometimes fall short.

 We are given gifts in order to minister and to serve.
 That means it is not appropriate to “inflict” our gift on someone else.
 We should not think ourselves superior or better than someone else because that person doesn’t have our gift (at least in our estimation).
-We should, above all, honor and look up to one another.
+We should honor and look up to one another.
 Treat every believer as the child of God that he or she is.

+Our fellowship had a history of falling into pits.
+In addition to the personal problems that beset us all, we have fallen into many spiritual pits of unbiblical practice and teaching.
 We have seen what legalism can do and how it traps and enslaves.
 We have experienced the fruits of despair and bewilderment of prediction addiction.
 We know about the arrogance and vanity that results from exclusivism, thinking that we are the “only true church.”
 We have seen what false doctrinal understanding does.
 We have experienced the disillusionment of being taught a false view of history, majoring in conspiracy theories and fables.

 If members are moving to an unhealthy church that does not preach Jesus as central to the gospel, then we as pastors should be rightly alarmed.
 If individuals are moving away from a church that preaches from the Bible and are moving to one that (for example) discourages prayer in order to emphasize manifestation and experience, then we as pastors are obviously concerned.

+As Christians we all need to be reminded that there have always been many different forces at work against the church.
+In whatever era or age that Christians have lived, there have been plenty of controversies competing with the gospel.
 Worship music is a hot button for some.
 Spiritual gifts is controversial for others.
 Some like to debate the Hebrew calendar, as if it is relevant for today.
 Others feel that it doesn’t matter which day you worship on (as long as the worship service is held during the daylight portion of Saturday).
 There are many reasons that can cause us not to get along.

-I suppose that we could all contribute to what would be an endless list of reasons that we should not get along.
+We could all contribute to what would be an endless list of reasons that we should not get along.
 But Jesus has called us to peace.
 He has called us to get along.
-We are no longer foreigners and aliens, but fellow citizens (Eph.
-2:19).
-One in Christ is an apt description of the church of God in the world.
+We are no longer foreigners and aliens, but fellow citizens (Ephesians 2:19).
+“One in Christ” is an apt description of the church of God in the world.

-We here in Pasadena love you all, and we pray without ceasing for you all.
-We are here to serve you and want to hear from you about how we can more effectively do that.
-And thank all of you for the love and appreciation that you send to all of us.
+We love you all, and we pray without ceasing for you.
+We are here to serve you and want to hear from you about how we can do that more effectively.

+Thank all of you for the love and appreciation that you send to us.
 We are all one in Christ, and we thank God for what he has done in our lives collectively and individually.
-We hope that you are all growing closer to our Lord and Savior as the days and weeks go by.
+We hope that you are growing closer to our Lord and Savior as the days and weeks go by.
 Let’s be diligent about being the men and women of God that he has called us to be.
 Let’s labor to make our fellowship a healthy and dynamic church, one that is filled with the love and excitement that Jesus Christ gives to his body.